Scott Schebler: Cincinnati Reds

-On December 16, 2015, Schebler, along with José Peraza and Brandon Dixon, were traded to the Cincinnati Reds in a three team trade that sent Frankie Montas, Micah Johnson, and Trayce Thompson to the Dodgers and Todd Frazier to the Chicago White Sox.
+On December 16, 2015, Schebler, José Peraza, and Brandon Dixon, were traded to the Cincinnati Reds in a three-team trade that sent Frankie Montas, Micah Johnson, and Trayce Thompson to the Dodgers and Todd Frazier to the Chicago White Sox.

-Making his first opening day roster with Cincinnati, Schebler opened the 2016 season as the left-handed side of a timeshare in left field with Adam Duvall, but struggled offensively in the opening month.
+Making his first opening day roster with Cincinnati, Schebler opened the 2016 season as the left-handed side of a platoon in left field with Adam Duvall, but struggled offensively in the opening month.
 Schebler hit .188 in his first 69 plate appearances, while only making 13 starts in Cincinnati's 31 games.
 With Duvall having seized the left field job, Schebler was optioned to Triple-A Louisville on May 8 to gain more playing time.

-On August 1, established Cincinnati outfielder Jay Bruce was traded to the Mets, and the first opportunity to replace him went to Schebler, who had hit well in Louisville.
+On August 1, the Reds traded outfielder Jay Bruce to the Mets, and Schebler, hitting well in Louisville, got the first opportunity to replace Bruce.
 In 75 games with the Bats, Schebler hit .311 with 13 HR and 43 RBI, including a game where he hit for the cycle, while also winning the International League's Player of the Month honors for July.
-On August 2, Schebler was recalled to Cincinnati, and that night, he hit a 3-run walk off home run against the St. Louis Cardinals.
-Following his return to Cincinnati, in the team's final 58 games, Schebler made 51 starts, hitting .290 with 8 home runs and 32 RBI, and ended the 2016 season as the team's preliminary option in right field.
-He hit his first major league grand slam against Chris Flexen of the New York Mets.
+On August 2, Schebler was recalled to Cincinnati.
+That night, he hit a 3-run walk off home run against the St. Louis Cardinals.
+Following his return to Cincinnati, in the team's final 58 games, Schebler made 51 starts, hitting .290 with 8 home runs and 32 RBI, and ended the 2016 season as a potential starting right fielder going forward.
 He finished his first season with the Reds hitting .265 with 9 home runs and 40 RBI.

-In 2017, Schebler played the majority of the season with the Reds, hitting 30 home runs with 67 RBI's.
+In 2017, Schebler played the majority of the season with the Reds, hitting 30 home runs with 67 RBIs.
+Those totals, along with 141 games played, 25 doubles, and 125 strikeouts were career highs for him.
+Schebler hit his first major league grand slam against Chris Flexen of the New York Mets on August 29, 2017.
 Schebler struggled mightily in 2019, albeit in limited time in the majors as he hit .123 in 95 plate appearances.
+On April 10, he and teammates Matt Kemp and Eugenio Suarez hit consecutive home runs.

-On July 19, 2020, Schebler was designated for assignment by the Reds.
+On July 19, 2020, Schebler was designated for assignment by the Reds, prior to the start of the shortened 2020 season.

 Atlanta Braves

 On July 24, 2020, Schebler was traded to the Atlanta Braves in exchange for cash considerations.
-Schebler was added to Atlanta’s active roster five days later.
-He was designated for assignment on August 6 after receiving only 1 at-bat for the team.
-He became a free agent on November 2, 2020.
+Schebler was added to Atlanta's active roster five days later.
+He was designated for assignment on August 6 after receiving only one at-bat for the team, a pinch-hit groundout.
+Schebler accepted an assignment to the team's alternate training site on August 13.
+Schebler became a free agent on November 2.